 S3OutputLocation -> (string)

-Identifies the S3 bucket where you want Amazon SageMaker to store the model artifacts.
+Identifies the S3 bucket where you want Amazon SageMaker AI to store the model artifacts.
 For example,s3://bucket-name/key-name-prefix

 .TargetDevice -> (string)